cszhangtao/cszhangtao.github.io/_pages/about.md

 Software Security
 ------
-> *"Tend to utilize static analysis, AI technologies, and formal methods to detect malware, vulnerabilities, and privacy policy leak from mobile apps and smart contracts."*
+> *"Tend to utilize static analysis, AI technologies, and formal methods to detect malware, vulnerabilities, and privacy policy leak from software products such as mobile apps and smart contracts."*

 1. Meta-Learning for Multi-Family Android Malware Classification ([TOSEM'24](https://dl.acm.org/doi/10.1145/3664806))